Short-term rental management insurance that covers every booking

 Underwriters review Airbnb and Vrbo account standing, guest rating averages, prior claim frequency, and any platform suspensions.
 A clean three-year loss run with no platform suspensions improves placement options; a suspended account or recent large GL claim narrows them.

-Built for every type of str management operation
+Built for every type of STR management operation

 Different operations, different exposures.
 The insurance program should reflect that.